• Skip to main content

 Application of Dental Fluoride Varnish Tip Sheet

-Fluoride Application Code:
+Fluoride Application codes:

-CPT 99188
+CPT code: 99188

 2

-Developmental Screening in the First 3 Years The percentage of members ages 1-3 years screened for risk of developmental, behavioral, and social delays using a standardized screening tool in the 12 months preceding or on their first, second, or third birthday. ≥5 Eligible Linked Members
+three years of age screened for risk of developmental, behavioral and social delays using a standardized screening tool in the 12 months preceding, or on their first, second or third birthday.

-Developmental Screening Code: 96110
+Developmental Screening CPT code: 96110

 2